bighelmet7/allianz/README.md

 The two main directories available are app/ and manifests/

-1. manifests/ contains all the configuration and settings projects.
+* manifests/ contains all the configuration and settings projects.
-1.1 allianz/ is our main project.
+* allianz/ is our main project.
 It  contains all the yaml files to set the Allianz environment.
-1.2 jenkins/ contains our jenkins pipelines
+* app/ contains all the yamls to set and configure our application

 # Setting User